ms-iot/iot-core-azure-dm-client/docs/application-management.md

 - Otherwise, if the value is not `null`, it is an object that has the following properties:
     - `"pkgFamilyName"`: the package family name of the target application.
     - `"version"`: this property indicate the desired state of that application on the device.
 It can take one of several forms:
        - `Major.Minor.Build.Revision`: This indicates that the specified version is to be installed and reported.
+         - If the desired version is the same as the one installed, no installs/uninstalls will take place.
+However, other applicable settings (like startUp) will be applied.
+         - If the desired version is older than the one installed, the installed application will be uninstalled and the specified one will be installed.
+Applicable settings will be processed afterwards.
+         - If the desired version is new than the one install, the specified one will installed on top of the existing one.
+Applicable settings will be processed.
+         - <b>Note</b>: Installing a new application from the store is not supported.
+         - <b>Note</b>: Update applications other than the DM application from the store is not supported.
        - `"?"` : This indicates that the status of this application is to be reported.
        - `"not installed"` : This indicates that the specified application should not be installed on the device.
 If it is already installed, the DM client will uninstall it.
+    - `"startUp"`: the start-up designation of this application.
+Possible values are:
+       - `"none"`: this application is neither the foreground application or a background task.
+       - `"foreground"`: this application is the foreground application.
+Only one application can have `"startUp"` set to this value.
+When switching from foreground application to another, both application must appear in the same transaction.
+The order is not relevant though as the DM client re-orders them.
+       - `"background"`: this application is a background task.
+Any number of applications can be set as background tasks.
     - `"appxSource": "container\appPackage.appx"`
        - The appx package file name in the Azure blob storage.
 The access to the blob storage is performed as described [here](external-storage.md).
 The value of this property cannot be empty or null if the app is to be installed on the device.
     - `"depsSources": "container\dep0.appx;container\dep1.appx"`